After being outdoors, take a shower, wash your hair, and change your clothes to remove pollen that may have collected in

-If you have severe allergies and your doctor has prescribed an epinephrine injector kits, carry it with you at al times.
+If you have severe allergies and your doctor has prescribed an epinephrine injector kits, carry it with you at all times.

-Don't hang clothes or linens out to dry as pollen and molds may collect in them and can make your allergies worse.
+Don't hang clothes or linens out to dry, as pollen and molds may collect in them.

 Pack your medicines with you in your carry-on bag.